 Soy is found in dog food with the following ingredients:

 - Soybean germ meal

 - Soy isoflavones

-Reading the contents on your dog food can identify which products contain soy.
+Reading the contents of your dog food can identify which products contain soy.

-Your best bet if you think your dog may have an allergy is to visit your vet as soon as possible.
+If you think your dog may have an allergy, your most suitable bet is to visit your vet as soon as possible.
 Some common allergic responses can be:

 - Itching and scratching

 - Skin pigmentations